MinecraftForge/Documentation/docs/gui/menus.md

   (containerId, playerInventory, player) -> new MyMenu(containerId, playerInventory), Component.translatable("menu.title.examplemod.mymenu"),pPos);
 ```
-NetworkHooks was replaced by IForgeServerPlayer#openMenu in [48,)
+NetworkHooks#openScreen was replaced by IForgeServerPlayer#openMenu in [48,)

 ### Common Implementations

 Menus are typically opened on a player interaction of some kind (e.g. when a block or entity is right-clicked).